Our Herb Garden & Favorite Culinary Herbs

 Pliny (23 - 79 AD) mentioned parsley as a cure for ailing fish and listed it as a popular flavoring for broths and sauces.
 He also made mention of a curled variety.
 In Tudor times through to recent years, parsley was thought to be a remedy for baldness.

-Parsley was once thought to be effective against poisons.
-One of our sources suggested that parsley's ability to conteract the strong smell of garlic as a possible source for this belief and usage.
+Parsley history includes its use as an antidote against poisons.
+One of our sources suggested that parsley’s ability to counteract the strong smell of garlic as a possible source for this belief and usage.

 Charlemagne was said to have favored cheese flavored with parsley seeds.